Milwaukee Milkmen: First championship

 The Milkmen began their second year with new manager Anthony Barone at the helm, and the 2020 season in question due to the COVID-19 pandemic.
 The league, determined to hold a season, was able to find a way for six teams to play a 60 game shortened season.
 The Milkmen were one of the six American Association teams that continued forward with the season.
 There was a dispersal draft of the players on the six teams that sat out the season, allowing them the opportunity to play, and return to their original team at the end of the season.
 The league also suspended the leagues roster years of service rules for the season.
 While the Milwaukee Brewers were playing across town with no fans in the stands, the American Association had a unique policy to allow fans.
 Due to this the Milkmen were able to play in front of limited capacity crowds throughout the regular season and championship.
 The season got off to a rocky start with the third game of the opening series with the Chicago Dogs getting canceled due to a positive COVID-19 test.
 The Milkmen finished the season with a record of 34-26, and won their first championship over Sioux Falls in five games.

 Mascot

-The Milkmen official mascot is an anthropomorphic bull named Bo Vine.
+The Milkmen’s official mascot is an anthropomorphic black bull named “Bo Vine.”
 He wears a white pinstriped uniform with the number 2% in reference to 2% milk.
-Bo Vine's name is based on the word bovine pertaining to cattle.
+Bo Vine's name is based on the word “bovine,” pertaining to cattle.
+He is also known by some as his colloquial name, "Stevie Melter".